🌎 San Francisco Bay Area, Atlanta ∙ 👩 300 employees (18%) ∙ 🖥 All departments

 Samsara blamed the economic downturn for its layoff without specifying details, though its down round suggests that the company was operating without enough cash to last through the pandemic.

-Following the example set by Airbnb and Uber, Samsara launched an official alumni talent directory (see link below 👇 ).
+Following the example set by Airbnb and Uber, the company launched an official Samsara talent directory (see link below 👇 ).
 The Samsara layoff list features 100 ex-employees, mostly in the Bay Area.

 Our live Layoffs Tracker has a real-time report of all startups that have done layoffs.